 - Ototoxic drugs (drugs that are toxic to the ears)

 Presbycusis is the most common cause of sensorineural hearing loss.
-It is caused by the natural aging process, occurs gradually, and initially affects the ability to hear high pitched sounds.
-Presbycusis is progressive, and is estimated to affect 30 to 40 percent of people over age 65.
+The natural aging process causes this.
+It happens over time and affects the ability to hear high pitched sounds.
+Presbycusis is progressive, and it affect 30 to 40 percent of people over age 65.
 Noise-induced hearing loss can compound the effect of presbycusis.
-Hearing aids may be beneficial.
+Hearing aids may help with this type of hearing loss.

-Sudden onset sensorineural hearing loss occurs either very suddenly or over the course of a few days.
-The type of hearing loss requires immediate medical attention by an otologist (doctor specializing in diseases of the ear).
-Any delay may decrease the chances of effective treatment.
+Sudden onset sensorineural hearing loss occurs in a quick manner or over a few days.
+This type of hearing loss requires immediate medical attention.
+Go see an otologist, a doctor specializing in ear diseases.
+Any delay may lower the chances of effective treatment.

 Conductive hearing loss